Tim Jamison

-Tim Jamison, II (born February 26, 1986) is a former American football defensive end.
-He played college football at the University of Michigan.
+Tim Jamison, II (born February 26, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Michigan Wolverines.

-Early years
+Early life

 In his high school career, Jamison recorded 217 tackles (89 solo, 71 for losses), 45 sacks, and 14 forced fumbles.
 In his senior year, he recorded 89 tackles (31 for losses), 21 sacks, 14 quarterback hurries, three forced fumbles, recovered four fumbles, and defended 12 passes.
 Jamison was selected to play in the 2004 U.S. Army All-American Bowl in San Antonio, Texas.

 College career

 2004

 He enrolled in the University of Michigan and in his first season with the team he recorded four tackles before enduring a season-ending injury.

 2005

 Jamison made 10 tackles (4 for losses) in 10 games played, and 3 sacks.
 His first career sack was against Eastern Michigan University.
 At the end of the season, he was named to The Sporting News Freshman ALL-Big Ten team.
 He recorded a sack in the 2005 Alamo Bowl against the Nebraska Cornhuskers when he sacked Zac Taylor in which Michigan lost 28-32.